hbrspros/docker-nginx-reverseproxy/README.md

 # HOWTO: Nginx Reverse Proxy

 ## Purpose
-An __Explanation__ for setting up a multi-domain Webservice Infrastructure with automated vhost configuration deployment and TLS-Cert generation in a dockerized environment.
+An __Explanation for an University-Project__ for setting up a multi-domain Webservice Infrastructure with automated vhost configuration deployment and TLS-Cert generation in a dockerized environment.

 ## What the 'customer' wants
 - 2 Webapps with 2 seperated Domains on a Single host
-  - Wordpress (wordpress.example.com)
+  - Wordpress from https://hub.docker.com/_/wordpress  (wordpress.example.com)
-  - Whoami (whoami.example.com)
+  - Whoami from https://hub.docker.com/r/jennerwein/whoami (whoami.example.com)

 ## The old way (LAMP)
 Eg for Wordpress: